Rolling Scar Subcision & Fat Grafting

-Since the 1990’s, Plastic Surgeons extensively employs fat grafting to enhance the cosmetic appearance of breast, buttocks, face, hands, hips and feet.
-They publishes the clinical applicability, therapeutic and reconstructive benefits of fat grafting procedure in wound healing, and scar treatment.
+Since the 1990’s, Plastic Surgeons like Dr Sadove have extensively employed fat grafting to enhance the cosmetic appearance of breast, buttocks, face, hands, hips and feet.
+They have published the clinical applicability, therapeutic and reconstructive benefits of fat grafting procedures in wound healing, and scar treatment.

 History of Fat Grafting

 Fat grafting is actually a century-old medical technique.
 After the first-ever fat transplantation event, fat grafting has not gained steam for the next 100 years due to procedure-related complications.
-Until 1990’s, no reliable liposuction techniques was developed or standardized for fat purification and processing.
-Due to this limitation, the extracted fat was of inconsistent quality and the therapeutic outcomes were poor.
+Until the 1990’s, no reliable liposuction techniques were developed or standardized for fat purification and processing.
+Due to this limitation, the extracted fat was of inconsistent in quality and the therapeutic outcomes were poor.

 A New York City-based Plastic Surgeon Dr. Sydney Coleman developed and standardized reliable analytic techniques for fat graft harvesting, processing and transfer of fat into the recipient site.
 This procedure gained popularity after he published his findings in reputable academic medical journals.
 Dr. R Sadove performs fat grafting since the 1990’s.